 In addition to the above 5 providers, there are other companies offering retail and corporate health insurance like First Assurance, KenIndia and Heritage and BRITAM for corporate only.

 First Assurance offers one of the lowest limits of retail medical products with limits for in-patient as low as KSh 100,000 per year all the way up to KSh 5 million.
-They have a wide range of flexible optional outpatient limits and cover individuals and families up to 65 years of age.
+They have a wide range of flexible optional outpatient limits for health insurance cover in Kenya for individuals and families up to 65 years of age.

 In addition to the standard health plans, there are several large custom medical funds that are underwritten by the insurers themselves e.g. teachers fund, police fund etc. These are not available for public enrolment.